INQ retreat for northern researchers | 2024

 About the training

 The aim of this retreat is to equip participants for their northern research activities, and to offer a privileged networking space in a safe and convivial setting.
-Activities will be conducted in English and French.

-• November 13-15, 2024
+• November 14-15, 2024

 • Program to be announced at a later date